elugens/hello-javascript/docs/browser-related-questions/browser-events/dispatching-custom-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Yes, if a CustomEvent is dispatched with the `cancelable` property set to `true`, its default behavior can be overridden using `preventDefault()`.
+    </div><br />
-  <div><strong>Interview Response:</strong> Yes, you can use event.preventDefault as you would with a regular Event.
+  <div><strong>Technical Response:</strong> Yes, you can use event.preventDefault as you would with a regular Event.
 By calling event.preventDefault(), an event handler may signal that those actions should get canceled.
 In that case, the call to elem.dispatchEvent(event) returns false.
 And the code that dispatched it knows that it should not continue.
 Please note: the event must have the flag cancelable: true, otherwise the call event.preventDefault() is ignored.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />